lingchm/lingchm.github.io/_pages/tools.md

 ---

-Beyond research, I enjoy building AI/ML tools that streamline data access and analysis, or offer practical solutions to everyday challenges.
-Here are a few of my favorites:
+Outside research, I enjoy building AI/ML tools that streamline data access and analysis, or offer practical solutions to everyday challenges.
+Below are some favorites.

+> *We have a small team of 2-3 developers.
+Please reach out if you are interested in collaborating or need assistance building ML solutions for your application.*

-#### **MedAssist-Liver: an AI-powered Tool for Automated Liver Tumor Analysis**.
+**MedAssist-Liver: an AI-powered Tool for Automated Liver Tumor Analysis**.

 This web application supports automated liver tumor segmentation from CT scans using deep learning, and automated diagnosis report generation using large language models (LLM).
 See [website](https://lingchmao-medassist-liver-cancer.hf.space/) and [paper](https://arxiv.org/abs/2410.10005).